We know many comparison operators from maths.

 A regular equality check

-That’s because operands of different types are converted to a number by the assignment operator
+This happens because operands of different types are converted to numbers by the equality operator

 false, becomes a zero.